 Glasgow, Scotland

-Another fantastic city to explore in Scotland is Glasgow.
+Glasgow is another fantastic city to explore in Scotland.
 This city is known for its lively music scene and vibrant nightlife.
-Beyond the music, there are many ways curious travellers choose to explore Glasgow.
+Beyond the music, curious travellers choose to explore Glasgow in many ways.

 As the UK’s most populous city outside of London, Glasgow offers a wealth of sights and activities to keep visitors busy.
 From the world-famous Loch Ness Monster to the stunning Glasgow Cathedral, whatever you’re waiting for, this vibrant city has a lot to offer!